etti5797/mini-projects-in-Js/README.md

 # mini-projects-in-Js
-mini project in Js i do while learning Js
+mini projects in Js i do while learning Js